Skip to content

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.

 Each module has one or more formal or ‘summative’ assessments which are graded and count towards the overall module grade.
-Assessment methods include a range of coursework assessments such as essays, reports, portfolios, performance, presentations and a final year independent studies project.
-Some suggested examples are below but these are still to be finalised.
+Assessment methods include a range of coursework assessments such as essays, reports, portfolios, performance, presentations and a final research project.

 Semester 1